 A PICC may be helpful if doctors and nurses find it difficult to get needles into your veins.
 It’s also helpful if you don't like needles.

 Your PICC line will be put in by a specialist nurse or doctor in an outpatient department or on a ward.
 This will be done using a local anaesthetic.

 First, the skin in the area is cleaned with antiseptic solution.
 Then this area is numbed with an anaesthetic cream or injection.

 When the skin is completely numb, a needle will be put into the vein.
 The PICC line is then threaded through the needle, into a large vein that leads to your heart.
 The needle is removed at the same time.
-This shouldn't take long and is usually painless.
+This shouldn't take long and is usually painless, but some people might find it causes discomfort.
 The PICC line will be held in place by a transparent dressing.

 You will have a chest x-ray to check that the end of the tube is in the right place.

 Possible problems when putting in the PICC line

 Back to top

 If your veins are small, it may be difficult to find a suitable one to put the PICC line into.
 Your doctor or nurse may use an ultrasound scan to help them find the best vein to use.
 The ultrasound uses sound waves to produce a picture of the veins in your arm.
 A small hand-held device is rubbed gently over your arm.
 This is painless.

 It can sometimes be difficult to thread the PICC line up the vein towards the heart.
 If this happens, it's usually possible to try again using a different vein.